Chapter 11 Screened I Chart – eliminating freak moving ranges before calculating limits

 chart = 'i',

-To suppress the screening of moving ranges before calculating control limits for I charts (and prime charts) in qicharts2, we can set the qic.screenedmr option to FALSE before plotting as in Figure 12.3:
+To suppress this screening step in qicharts2, the qic.screenedmr option can be set to FALSE as in Figure 11.3:

 # suppress screening of moving ranges